telluslabs/gips/README.md

 runs apt-get, which may prompt you for confirmation of its actions.

-To permit automated testing, create a file named `pytest.ini` in the project directory, and use it to set the `data-repo` and `output-dir` settings to any full paths to any directories.
-These directories will be created if they don't exist when the tests run:
+To permit automated testing, create a file named `pytest.ini` in the project directory, and use it to set the `data-repo` and `output-dir` settings to full paths to the respective directories.

 ```
 [pytest]
+# GIPS' configured data repository:
 data-repo = /home/your-user-name-here/src/gips/data-repo
+# a directory of your choice, used for output from, e.g., gips_project
 output-dir = /home/your-user-name-here/src/gips/testout
+# These should remain as they are (placing them in a config file is a TODO):
+python_functions =  t_ test_
+python_files =      t_*.py test_*.py
 ```

 ## Running Automated tests